ryanallen/articles/markdown/UXPin/app-design-process.md

 As you may have read in the last section, the first step in our UX design process was to define the problem in an effort to better understand the core of what we are trying to solve.
 We want to design a deep and meaningful experience for our potential users as opposed to a shallow simple feature.
 The second step in our process is defining [who the users are](http://www.usabilityfirst.com/glossary/know-thy-user/), and what they need to solve the problem.

-In order to discover the identity of our ideal users who experience the problem we aim to solve we will be collecting raw data from several sources.
+In order to discover who our users are we will be collecting raw data through observing, interviewing, and surveying users of existing solutions as well as subject matter experts.
 If you are working on a product that already exists and you already know who your users are, you may be able collect raw data in the form of [digital analytics](https://support.google.com/analytics/answer/6080732?hl=en), [crash reports](https://try.crashlytics.com), [bounce rates](http://www.analytics-ninja.com/blog/2012/06/google-analytics-bounce-rate-demystified.html), [a/b tests](https://support.google.com/analytics/answer/1745147?hl=en), [observing users](http://www.uxmatters.com/mt/archives/2014/01/participatory-observation.php), [conducting interviews](https://lookback.io/learn/user-experience-research/in-person-research), [surveys](https://www.interaction-design.org/literature/article/useful-survey-questions-for-user-feedback-surveys), [focus groups](https://assessment.trinity.duke.edu/documents/How_to_Conduct_a_Focus_Group.pdf), [competitor analysis](http://danforth.co/pages/2014/03/01/conducting-a-solid-ux-competitive-analysis/), [diary studies](https://en.wikipedia.org/wiki/Diary_studies), [social media mining](http://dmml.asu.edu/smm/book/), [competitive content audits](https://www.content-insight.com/resources/content-inventory-and-audit-articles/competitive-content-audit/), and other [usability studies](https://en.wikipedia.org/wiki/Usability_testing).
 If, like in our case, this is a new app without an existing user-base, it is best to first gain some insight into who our potential target users actually are.

 ##Known Knowns
-Just what do we already know about our users?
-We know that we are looking for users who have accepted they have a problem with stress, as this is the first step in the user's journey, followed by researching solutions, trying multiple solutions, and ultimately committing to a solution.
+Just what do we already know about our ideal target user who we will personify with the name Sara?

-We also know that our ideal user for this [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) will be an English speaker (since that is the only language I currently know), have access to the internet (unless we want to [distribute the app via CD's](https://www.quora.com/How-much-did-it-cost-AOL-to-distribute-all-those-CDs-back-in-the-1990s) circa 1992), and contains a basic knowledge of modern web and mobile apps.
+We know that Sara:

+* accepts she has a problem with stress.
+* speaks English.
+* has Internet access.
+* has a basic knowledge of web and mobile apps.
+* ...

-Armed with this basic user knowledge we will find existing solutions, potential users, and subject matter experts in the space.
-Next we will collect raw data by interviewing and observing our SME's and potential users, as well as auditing our competitors' products.
-And finally we will analyze our raw data to code a needs statement so that we can design solutions to meet and [exceed](http://imgur.com/J1Cfnd4) those needs.
+Using Sara as our *baseline persona*, we will utilize her to find existing solutions, potential users and subject matter experts to observe, audit and analyze in an effort to code a needs statement which will allow us to better understand Sara's needs.

+##Research and Analysis
+>"So it is said that if you know your enemies and know yourself, you can win a hundred battles without a single loss." - The Art of War by Sun Tzu

+Research and analysis is used to define and understand existing competitors and solutions in the market.
+It allows us to better know the [level of competition](https://www.youtube.com/watch?v=3AD-M5GqalM) and what [strengths, weaknesses, opportunities and threats](https://en.wikipedia.org/wiki/SWOT_analysis) exist in our industry, and further refine Sara, our baseline persona, in an effort to understand her needs.

+If time allows for exploration here it can be enlightening to branch out and research competitors and solutions in some more general categories.
+For example, instead of only researching the category of *meditation apps*, which is an obvious space to start on our current path, I also spent hundreds of hours researching and analyzing processes, causes, and solutions in [human behavioral biology](https://www.youtube.com/watch?v=NNnIGh9g6fA&list=PL848F2368C90DDC3D), [cognitive behavioral therapy](http://www.audible.com/pd/Science-Technology/Cognitive-Behavioral-Therapy-Audiobook/B00ZB7Q1RS/ref=a_search_c4_1_1_srTtl?qid=1446670359&sr=1-1), [psychotherapy](https://en.wikipedia.org/wiki/Neurosis_and_Human_Growth) and the [Art of Listening](http://www.amazon.com/The-Art-Listening-Dominick-Barbara/dp/1438291825), a couple [western](https://en.wikipedia.org/wiki/Mormonism) and [eastern](https://en.wikipedia.org/wiki/Buddhism) religions, theories of [learning](http://www.tandfonline.com/doi/pdf/10.1080/00461520.2014.965823) and [audience engagement](http://wolfbrown.com/images/books_reports/documents/Making_Sense_of_Audience_Engagement.pdf) as well as a dozen [self-help books](https://en.wikipedia.org/wiki/How_to_Win_Friends_and_Influence_People), [audio guides](https://www.monroeinstitute.org), different yoga instructors, [group meditation events](http://www.yelp.com/), and even articles on [synthetic emotions](https://books.google.com/books?hl=en&lr=&id=nFbuerzcJcYC&oi=fnd&pg=PP1&dq=Emotions:+a+Philosophical+Introduction+By+Jordi+Vallverdú&ots=JDpcRSaB9s&sig=ELMKbld51GTZdJPJgsBCaRwhMKs#v=onepage&q&f=false).

+![Photo of filled notebooks](src)

+All of this is the easy stuff if you enjoy diligent note taking and organizing your ideas, but it is still mostly all about being in your own head.
+It is time to experience the problems and solutions from the [point of view of the user](https://uxmag.com/articles/the-psychologists-view-of-ux-design) by observing and interviewing them in their environment.

 ##Observing and Interviewing Users in Their Environment
+> I saw old Autumn in the misty morn stand shadowless like silence, listening to silence. - Thomas Hood

-I find a good place to start is the one that seems like the most difficult.
-For me that is getting out of the office and finding some real people to [observe](http://www.nist.gov/itl/iad/upload/Horsky-Ethnographic-Methods.pdf) and [interview](http://www.usability.gov/how-to-and-tools/methods/contextual-interview.html).
-For this we must go to their environment, look for cues for the needs like awkward actions, situations where users made fixes for themselves, with tape or glue for example.
-Also look for hand written signs, like sticky notes, as another great way to observe frustrations.
+Getting out of the office and finding some real people to [observe](http://www.nist.gov/itl/iad/upload/Horsky-Ethnographic-Methods.pdf) and [interview](http://www.usability.gov/how-to-and-tools/methods/contextual-interview.html) is one of the best parts about this job.
+For this we must go out into the users' environment and look for cues (like user made fixes, hand written signs, etc) pointing to their needs.
+Before we can observe the environments and their users we have to find them.
+So how do we find them?

 ###Did You Try Googling It?
-So what does this process look like in our example?
-It began with a [google search](http://imgur.com/eln7gQr) asking how to solve our defined problem that resulted in over 4.5 million results.
-Among the top results was [this article by the Mayo Clinic](http://www.mayoclinic.org/tests-procedures/meditation/in-depth/meditation/art-20045858) that sums up most of the answers Google provided me with.
-An answer of meditation.
+This journey begins with a [google search](http://imgur.com/eln7gQr) asking how to solve our problem that results in over 4.5 million solutions.
+That is a lot of solutions.
+Among the top results was [this article by the Mayo Clinic](http://www.mayoclinic.org/tests-procedures/meditation/in-depth/meditation/art-20045858) that recommends some form of meditation, which sums up many of the answers [Google](http://www.theguardian.com/sustainable-business/google-meditation-mindfulness-technology) provided me with.

 ###Adventures in Meatspace
-Next I searched yelp for some local meditation meetups and reached out to a few meditation practitioners who agreed to let me observe their practice.
-It was simple to find a public meditation group on Yelp, less easy to get them to allow me to record it with a GoPro and impossible to get permission to show it publicly, which is understandable as it can be a pretty private experience as I soon found out.
+Searching yelp for local meditation meetups and reaching out to a few moderators is pretty simple.
+With 15 minutes of searching and emailing I found 3 separate groups who agreed to let me observe, film, and interview them.

 ###Observe
-One of the first things I noticed when I attended my first group meetup was a sign on the door of the space they were using (a local church) that said "it is highly recommended that you bring a pillow" -Get photo!
+Go to the users in their environment.
+I like to pretend I'm a spy who hides in the shadows taking notes about everything I observe.
+One of the first things I noticed when I attended my first meditation group meetup was a sign on the door of the space they were using (a local church) that said "It is highly recommended that you bring a pillow" -Get photo!

 ###Ask Questions
 I asked the group what the purpose was of the sign and was told "sitting on the floor for longer than 10 minutes hurts without one."
 There we have already identified a number of potential problems with their process.
-Those being a rigidity in a physical pose that users may find uncomfortable, length of time spent in the required pose may be too long for some users but too short for others, etc. When I asked if sitting on the floor in a rigid pose for 45 minutes was a requirement I was told "Nothing is required other than trying your best", which allows us more openness to explore what the idea of this process could be like for our users.
-An example idea is a dynamic audio process that is responsive to the user's time and location.
+Those being a rigidity in a physical pose that users may find uncomfortable, length of time spent in the required pose may be too long for some users but too short for others, etc.

-This observational method is easiest if you are addressing an existing problem for which there are existing solutions offered by competitors.
-Observe how your competition engages users and see where you can be better.
-Document with videos as much as you're able, as well as with photos and written notes.

-##Competitor Research and Analysis
->"So it is said that if you know your enemies and know yourself, you can win a hundred battles without a single loss." - The Art of War by Sun Tzu

-Competitor research and analysis is used to define who our competitors are, understand the solutions they provide, identify valid solutions to our problems and potential problems that arise from their solutions, understand the [level of competition](https://www.youtube.com/watch?v=3AD-M5GqalM) and what [strengths, weaknesses, opportunities and threats](https://en.wikipedia.org/wiki/SWOT_analysis) exist in our industry, and further refine our ideal target users in an effort to understand their needs.

-Depending on the project's roadmap and your timelines it can be enlightening to branch out and research competitors and solutions in some more general categories.
-For example, instead of only researching the category of *meditation apps*, which is an obvious space to start on our current path, I also spent hundreds of hours researching and analyzing processes, causes, and solutions to our problem definition in [human behavioral biology](https://www.youtube.com/watch?v=NNnIGh9g6fA&list=PL848F2368C90DDC3D), [cognitive behavioral therapy](http://www.audible.com/pd/Science-Technology/Cognitive-Behavioral-Therapy-Audiobook/B00ZB7Q1RS/ref=a_search_c4_1_1_srTtl?qid=1446670359&sr=1-1), [psychotherapy](https://en.wikipedia.org/wiki/Neurosis_and_Human_Growth) and the [Art of Listening](http://www.amazon.com/The-Art-Listening-Dominick-Barbara/dp/1438291825), a couple [western](https://en.wikipedia.org/wiki/Mormonism) and [eastern](https://en.wikipedia.org/wiki/Buddhism) religions, theories of [learning](http://www.tandfonline.com/doi/pdf/10.1080/00461520.2014.965823) and [audience engagement](http://wolfbrown.com/images/books_reports/documents/Making_Sense_of_Audience_Engagement.pdf) as well as a dozen [self-help books](https://en.wikipedia.org/wiki/How_to_Win_Friends_and_Influence_People), [audio guides](https://www.monroeinstitute.org), different yoga instructors, [group meditation events](http://www.yelp.com/), and even [research on synthetic emotions](https://books.google.com/books?hl=en&lr=&id=nFbuerzcJcYC&oi=fnd&pg=PP1&dq=Emotions:+a+Philosophical+Introduction+By+Jordi+Vallverdú&ots=JDpcRSaB9s&sig=ELMKbld51GTZdJPJgsBCaRwhMKs#v=onepage&q&f=false).

-![Photo of filled notebooks](src)

-This process opens up many opportunities to meet knowledgeable experts across many different fields. we are then afforded the luxury of interviewing subject matter experts and getting valuable data relating to the ideas and user needs we have been uncovering.
-So how do you go about interviewing experts?

 ##Interviewing Experts
 > Speak, so that I may see you - Socrates